 We offer private and group guided bird watching tours out of Saskatoon, Saskatchewan, Canada.
 Some of our special tours include viewing dancing grouse (spring), prairie birds (summer), Whooping Cranes (fall), Snowy Owls (winter).
 Custom tours and zoom-based bird ID workshops available.

-Our birdwatching tours and workshops are excellent birthday gifts and anniversary gifts for persons interested in birds and nature.
+Our birdwatching tours and workshops are excellent Mother's Day gifts; birthday gifts, graduation gifts and anniversary gifts for persons interested in birds and nature.

 See our full list of Upcoming tours and zoom workshops below.
 All proceeds support the work of Living Sky Wildlife Rehabilitation.

 New Bookings Discount currently available until April 30, 2021.
 Click here for details.